Daita-Corp/claude-code/quickstart.md

 ---
-description: Bootstrap a new DAITA project from scratch with intelligent setup
+description: Bootstrap a new Daita project from scratch with intelligent setup
 ---

-You are helping the user bootstrap a new DAITA AI agent project.
+You are helping the user bootstrap a new Daita AI agent project.
 Follow these steps:

 1. **Understand the use case**: Ask the user what kind of agent they want to build (e.g., "data analyzer", "customer support bot", "document processor").
 If they already mentioned it in their message, use that.

 2. **Project initialization**:
    - Ask for a project name (or suggest one based on the use case)
-   - Run `daita init [project-name]` to create the project structure
+   - Run `Daita init [project-name]` to create the project structure
    - Navigate into the new project directory

 3. **Create a custom agent**:
-   - Run `daita create agent [agent-name]` with a relevant name
+   - Run `Daita create agent [agent-name]` with a relevant name
    - Read the generated agent file
    - Enhance it based on the use case by:
      - Adding relevant tools using the `@tool` decorator